uclab-potsdam/syllabus-site/content.md

 <!--skipnav-->
 ## [Values of cooperatives](https://prezi.com/view/VSVmkvg7c5UTmqBrTZkw/)

-> Each everyday object the coop members use, subconsciously embody a value of the organization, this gets spread between the members as they use and share that object, helping them build the social environment the coop is shaped on.
+> Each everyday object the coop members uses, subconsciously embodies a value of the organization, which gets spread between the members as they use and share that object, helping them build the social environment the coop is shaped on.

 <img src='img/beatrice.png' class="noresize" style='width:7em'>